 4.Discussion:

+Although it has been long recognized that nuclear conformation of chromatin is key in the regulation of gene transcription programs, features that underlie transcriptional regulation mechanisms of chromatin organization remain relatively unclear [REF].
+Following the development of chromosome conformation capture (3C) techniques over a decade ago [REF], advances in other 3C-based have allowed the quantification of chromosomal interaction frequencies between genomic loci in close physical proximity both locally [i.e. 3C and 4C REF] and genome-wide [i.e. Hi-C, REF].

+LincRNA originated from enhancers (elincRNAs) have been shown to modulate chromosomal architecture [REF Haunt] and are frequently located within topological domains (TADs) associated with high levels of genomic interactions [REF Tan et al 2016].
+Here, I used publically available genomics data to investigate the prevalence of elincRNAs regulation in modulating chromosomal architecture.
+Together with strong enrichment of cohesin binding at elincRNA promoter regions and their frequent localization at loop anchors, the high amount of intra-TAD contacts associated with elincRNAs support their putative role in regulating enhancer-promoter loops.

-Together with the strong enrichment of cohesin-only peaks at elincRNAs promoter regions and the enrichment of elincRNAs at loop anchors, the high amount of intra-TAD contacts associated with elincRNAs support their putative role in enhancer-promoter loops.
-However, this association does not constitute a proof for their role in promoting contact, as it might be a consequence of the presence of active enhancers at their promoter region, rather than the elincRNA itself.
+There is ongoing debate on the biological relevance of elincRNA transcription as to whether their associated functional roles are transcript- or transcription-dependent.
+Notably, the association between elincRNAs and chromosomal organization does not constitute a proof for their role in promoting contact, as it might be a consequence of the presence of active enhancers at their promoter region, rather than the elincRNA transcript itself.
 A good way to strengthen the hypothesis would be to perform similar analysis by comparing active enhancers producing elincRNAs with other active enhancers producing unstable bidirectionally-transcribed eRNAs.

-However, such confirmation would not reveal the mechanisms through which elincRNAs regulate chromatin interactions.
-Indeed, whether the act of enhancer transcription or the transcript itself is achieving these roles is still an open debate.
-The only way to answer this would be to genetically manipulate elincRNA transcript abundance, using RNAi and inhibiting their transcription with CRISPR-Cas9 for example.
-Such experiments showed evidences for a trancript-dependent role for some eRNAs in the formation of promoter-enhancer loops, as reducing their abundance using siRNA reduced promoter-enhancer contacts (Li et al., 2013), but it has not been tested specifically on elincRNAs yet..
+Ultimately, to dissect the molecular mechanisms underlying these enhancer-associated regulation of chromosomal conformation requires genetical manipulation of elincRNA transcript abundance, for example by using RNAi and inhibiting their transcription with CRISPR-Cas9 (REF Li et al 2013).

 The low exon conservation I observed in elincRNAs through mammal and primate evolution would point towards a transcription-dependent role, rather than transcript dependent.
 However, other studies recently showed (Tan et al, under revision) that exons of trait relevant lincRNAs are less conserved than other LCL-expressed lincRNAs through mammalian and primate evolution as well, but have been under strong purifying selection during recent human evolution.
 It would be worth investigating if this is true for elincRNAs in general as well.

-Extending the analysis to interchromosomal contacts and eventually lamina association would provide a more complete overview of the state of nuclear architecture, as there are examples of lincRNAs, such as Firre, which promotes interactions between loci on different chromosomes and can anchor the X chromosome to the nuclear lamina to regulate gene expression.
-The analysis could also be performed on different cell-lines to reveal if the effect of elincRNAs in nuclear architecture is cell-line specific, or more generalized.
+Furthermore, extending the analysis from intra-topological domain interactions to between TAD contacts (i.e. meta-TADs [REF]), inter-chromosomal contacts, and eventually association with nuclear lamina would provide a more complete overview of chromosomal interactions that shape the nuclear architecture. as there are examples of lincRNAs, such as Firre, which promotes interactions between loci on different chromosomes and can anchor the X chromosome to the nuclear lamina to regulate gene expression.
+These analyses could also be performed on different cell-lines to reveal if the effect of elincRNAs in nuclear architecture is cell-line specific, or more generalized.